THE MONDAY Five years in the making: The waiting since I attended my previous ALPCA Convention.

 Five minutes later, an exasperated Eric appeared in the Radisson lobby, and was a good sport to my ribbing.
 I helped him bring his stuff to the 14th floor and then took him to the waning parking lot meet, where we saw some early Alaska sample plates and a few other odds and sods.

 Our first proper dinner in Rochester was in the hotel pub.
 A decent meal, but not that memorable.
-I received fries with my burger instead of the rings I’d asked for, but my meal came five minutes after everyone else’s, and I didn’t feel like delaying things further by making a stink.
+I received fries with my burger instead of the rings I’d asked for, and my meal came five minutes after everyone else’s.
+I didn’t feel like delaying things further by making a stink.
 We were at a big round table with Dave Steckley, Norm Ratcliffe and Will Loftus, who we bumped into in the lobby, as well as retired state trooper Mike Crosby from Massachusetts, retired state trooper Tom Lindenberg from Michigan, and 2014 ALPCA Hall of Fame Inductee Chuck Sakryd.
 Chuck’s wife, Cyndi McCabe, has been elected as a club director, and she missed dinner because of a board meeting.
 Chuck recounted a “move” he put on Cyndi during their second date.
 In order to make sure she was the right girl, who would put up with him being a professional picker and collecting a lot of stuff, he used a line on her that he might have only ever used before as a 12-year-old: “Do want to come to my place to see my license plate collection?”
 Well, Cyndi agreed, and thought it was awesome.
 “Look at that!
 That’s so neat!
 Oh, and look at that!
 Wow!”
 Chuck knew then and there that she was a keeper.

 Eric was pretty tired after the day’s drive, so he preferred to relax in the hotel after dinner.
 Having had two lunches and a big burger for dinner, I put on some sweats and went down to the fitness centre to burn some calories on the elliptical.
 The TVs there were all out of whack and stuck on some weird channel selection mode.
 I had to call the front desk for help because I needed to know which channel carried the MLB All-Star game.
 They sent a person down who couldn’t figure it out, but he searched for hotel management for the answer and came back 20 minutes later with the answer: Channel 62-dash-1.
 He apologized for the delay, but I was happy that he’d gone digging for the answer.
 I extended my workout just to watch more of the game.